-The bill amends and reenacts section 21-5-5c of the Code of West Virginia, 1931, to clarify the qualifications necessary for individuals seeking to be licensed as Class I or Class II psychophysiological detection of deception examiners.
-It stipulates that no person or entity may administer such examinations without a valid license from the Commissioner of Labor.
-The qualifications for obtaining a license include being at least 21 years old, a U.S. citizen, free from felony convictions, and having completed a minimum of six months of internship training.
+The bill amends and reenacts section 21-5-5c of the Code of West Virginia, 1931, to clarify the qualifications required for individuals seeking to be licensed as Class I or Class II psychophysiological detection of deception examiners.
+It establishes that no person or entity may administer such examinations without a valid license from the Commissioner of Labor.
+The qualifications for obtaining a license include being at least 21 years old, a U.S. citizen, free from felony convictions (with specific considerations regarding the relevance of past convictions), and having completed a minimum of six months of internship training.
 Notably, the bill specifies that a Class I license applicant is not required to hold a baccalaureate degree, and a Class II license applicant is not required to hold an associate degree.

 Committee Substitute: 21-5-5c